-The early years foundation stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
+The early years foundation stage (EYFS) sets standards for the learning, development and care of your child from birth to 5 years old.

 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.